 She currently serves on the Editorial Board for the CASE Support of Education Survey, Australia and New Zealand and the Murdoch University’s CRM Steering Committee, and recently co-initiated the Lean In Circle at Murdoch University.

 Soha Hmaidan is the associate vice president for advancement services and university events at the American University of Beirut (AUB), with strategic responsibility for gifts, records and data, prospect research and management, stewardship, campaign reporting, advancement communications, budget, compliance, events, and protocol.
 With over 25 years of higher education experience, she has secured leadership gifts in support of AUB’s mission and vision and served as interim associate vice president for communications.

 Hmaidan holds bachelor's and master’s degrees in business administration from AUB and is a certified professional in human resources and compensation.
 She has been actively engaged in the CASE Advancement Conference in Middle East and was chair of the 2020 conference.
 Hmaidan has spoken at various CASE conferences in Dubai, Hong Kong, and at the Association for Advancement Services Professionals.

-Joanna has over 25 years of experience in the Higher Education sector both in the UK and Australia.
+Joanna Watts has over 25 years of experience in the higher education sector both in the United Kingdom and Australia.
 She joined the Advancement team at the University of Melbourne in 2017 to head up the Operations team and provide leadership in the areas of organisational development, HR, financial management, OHS, policy and governance.
-Joanna is the Deputy Chair of the Board of TEAR Australia, an international NGO and is a fiction writer in her spare time.
-She has a BA (Hons) from the University of Birmingham in Russian Language and Literature and a Postgraduate Certificate in Higher Education Administration from the Open University in the UK.
+Watts is the Deputy Chair of the Board of TEAR Australia, an international NGO and is a fiction writer in her spare time.
+She has a bachelor’s degree (honours) from the University of Birmingham in russian language and literature and a postgraduate certificate in higher education administration from the Open University in the United Kingdom.

 Alumni Relations Track